length

 Day 3: ENNERDALE BRIDGE TO BORROWDALE (24KM)

-Today (or on another day of your choosing), our Mountain Guide will walk with you through this first hill section of the Coast to Coast Path, explaining the geography, history and flora, fauna as you go.
-You will learn about safety on the fells and become comfortable with navigation and emergency procedures.
+Today (or on another day of your choosing), our Mountain Guide will walk with you through this first hill section of the Coast to Coast Path, explaining the geography, history and flora, fauna as you go, and answering any general questions or queries about the trail.

 A long, scenic day takes you along the shores of Ennerdale Water, a forgotten corner of the Lakes that gets far fewer visitors than the Central Lakes.
 There is a choice of two paths, either the traditional south side route or the relatively flat north side path, preferable in wet weather.
 Both paths converge at the end of Ennerdale Water where a flat walk along a forest track continues to the remote Black Sail Youth Hostel.
 This is an excellent place to break your journey before ascending Loft Beck after which you climb up over the wild expanse of Honister Pass with fabulous views of the fells and lakes.
 The Slate Mine Visitor Centre is worth a look to understand the long history of mining in this region which goes back before even Roman Britain.
 Follow the path down the long descent to the Borrowdale Valley.